selina603/mktcontent/solutions/global-customer/planning/guidance/rehost-migration.md

 ![img](../../media/aad-features.png)

-### AAD Identity Migration

-As an option to help you facilitate the migration of your applications to China Azure, we have the [AAD Identity Migration](https://github.com/Azure/AzureGlobalConnectionCenter/blob/master/PlayBook/Migration%20Assistant/Other%20Migration%20Tools.md) , which is part of the Global Customer Migration Assistant.
-The goal of the AAD Identity Migration tool is to replicate AAD identities, including AAD users/groups/user memberships, from the source AAD to the target AAD.
-The source AAD and the target AAD can either be located on the same Azure cloud or separate Azure clouds.
-The typical scenario is to have Global Azure as the source AAD, and China Azure as the target AAD.

 ### AAD B2C and Social IdP

 For Global Azure, AAD B2C offers a Social Identity Provider for integration with popular social networks like Facebook, Google+, LinkedIn, and Amazon.
 However, as described in the Appendix (Top Things to Know About Entering the China Market), these social networks are blocked in China.
 You’ll need to have a social marketing strategy specifically tailored to the social networks in China, e.g. WeChat, Sina Weibo, etc.